jnun/5daydocs/README.md

 - **Transparent:** All project management is visible and editable
 - **Flexible:** Adapt the workflow to your needs
 - **Minimal root footprint:** The only file placed in your project root is `DOCUMENTATION.md`
-- **Docs folder holes evrerything:** /docs holds everything related to your project tasks
+- **Docs folder holds everything:** /docs holds everything related to your project tasks
 - **Submodule-friendly:** You can install 5DayDocs as a Git submodule

 ## Quick Start / Installation